ajgreenwell/JavaClassGenerator/README.md

 # JavaClassGenerator

-This is a code generator inteded to accept java interfaces as input and produce compilable, type-correct skeletons of their implementing classes.
-The main logic of this generator is contained within the generate.py module, while syntax.py contains all the necessary details regarding the regex matching and class file generation.
-Lastly, returntypes.py simply contains a dictionary that maps Java data types to their corresponding, default return values.
+This is a code generator inteded to accept Java interfaces as input and produce compilable, type-correct skeletons of their implementing classes.
+The main logic of this generator is contained within the generate.py module, while syntax.py contains all the necessary details regarding regex matching and class file generation.
+Lastly, returntypes.py contains a dictionary that maps Java data types to their corresponding, default return values.

 ## How To